scientific-python/repo-review/README.md

 get a `None` result and the check method will not run.
 The front-end (Rich powered CLI or Pyodide webapp) will render the markdown-formatted check docstring only if the result is `False`.

+Checks are organized by [Families][].
+A plugin can customize the display name, change the sort order, and add an optional (dynamic) description.
+Like the other collection functions, the family entry-point also supports fixtures.

+## Plugins

+Feel free to request your plugin be added to this list.

+- [sp-repo-review][]: Checks based on the [Scientific-Python Development Guide][].

 ## Links